High Court Enforcement Officer or County Court Bailiff?

 County Court Bailiffs

 CCBs are salaried civil servants employed directly by the court service.
-They can enforce on judgments up to £5000.
-They work under the authority if a Warrant of Execution which can be requested from the County Court for a fee of £100.
+They can enforce on judgments up to £5,000.
+They work under the authority of a Warrant of Execution which can be requested from the County Court for a fee.

-County Court Bailiffs will collect your judgement debt, your court costs, your warrant cost and interest (if prescribed) from the defendant.
+County Court Bailiffs will collect your judgement debt, your court costs, your warrant cost and interest (if prescribed) from the debtor.
 If unsuccessful, there is no abortive fee.

 In summary